geodynamics/pylith/examples/2d/reverse/README.md

 ## Step07: Fault slip on main fault and splay fault with Maxwell viscoelasticity

+**Note**: This example does not work in v3.0.0beta3.
+It will be working in the v3.0.0 release.

 This problem is similar to Step06, but the slab material is considered to be viscoelastic, and the simulation runs for 100 years.
 Features used in this simulation include: